-The Muse® MultiCaspase Kit allows for the facile, rapid, and quantitative measurements of two important cell health parameters simultaneously-caspase activation and cellular plasma membrane permeabilization and cell death.
-The assay provides relative percentages of cells that are live, exhibiting caspase activity, and dead, for both adherent and suspension cell lines on the Guava® Muse Cell Analyzer.
+The Muse® Caspase-3/7 Kit allows for the facile, rapid, and quantitative measurements of two important cell health parameters simultaneously-apoptotic status based on Caspase-3/7 activation, and cellular plasma membrane permeabilization and cell death.
+The assay provides relative percentage of cells that are live, in the early and late stages of apoptosis, and dead, on both adherent and suspension on the Guava® Muse Cell Analyzer.
 Minimal sample preparation is required in this no-wash, mix-and-read assay to obtain accurate and precise results.
 The software provides:

-- Percentage of live, caspase(+), caspase(+) and dead, total caspase(+), and dead cells. - Cell Concentrations (cells/mL) for live, caspase(+), caspase(+) and dead, and dead cells
+- Percentage of live, early and late apoptotic, total apoptotic, and dead cells. - Cell Concentration (cells/mL) for live, early apoptotic, late apoptotic, and dead cells

-The Muse MultiCaspase Kit is for use with the Guava Muse Cell Analyzer.
-The Muse System makes sophisticated fluorescent-based analysis fast, easy, convenient, and affordable.
+The Muse Caspase-3/7 Kit is for use with the Muse Cell Analyzer.
+The Muse System makes sophisticated fluorescent based analysis fast, easy, convenient, and affordable.
 Sample preparation is minimal, and intuitive software provides detailed or summary analysis of your cell sample in a few short steps.